ConservationMetrics/gc-scripts-hub/f/connectors/sensingclues/README.md

 ## `sensingclues_observations.py`

-Fetches observations for one or more Focus groups via the [sensingcluespy](https://sensingcluespy.readthedocs.io/en/latest/) client.
+Fetches observations for one Focus group via the [sensingcluespy](https://sensingcluespy.readthedocs.io/en/latest/) client.
 Saves raw JSON and CSV to the datalake and writes rows to PostgreSQL.

 Each observation becomes one row.
 Ontology concepts collapse into `conceptLabels` / `conceptIds` lists.
 Form fields in `attributes` flatten into columns (core fields such as `fileName` and `tags` win on collision).
 Geometry comes from `Observation.where`.